 Figure 24: Load Spectral Data dialog

+From the list of Campaign names in the dropdown box, select the name of the Campaign into which you want to load data.

+%%% From the drop-down list of %%% select the pathname which applies to your computer. %%% When is the list populated?

 Click the Load button.
-The loading progress is shown in the Main Window.
+The dialog box closes and the the loading progress is shown in the left panel of the Main Window.
 A message box will appear once all data has been loaded to the system.
+Do not perform other operations on this Campaign until the load has completed.
+Click OK to clear the message box.